pedrocaribe/O-Estagiario/README.md

-# O Estagiário
+# O Mensageiro

-O Estagiário is a Node.js-based automation bot designed to assist with university tasks and WhatsApp management.
+O Mensageiro is a Node.js-based automation bot designed to assist with university tasks and WhatsApp management.
 The bot automates the process of downloading new study materials from a university portal, organizes them in Google Drive, and sends notifications and files to a designated WhatsApp group.
 Additionally, the bot transcribes voice messages received in WhatsApp chats using the Whisper transcription service, automatically replying with the transcription and sending notifications to the bot owner.

 ## Features